ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 The model has been implemented using Pytorch: https://pytorch.org/ and PyTorch Lightning: https://www.pytorchlightning.ai/

 # Software and HOW-TO
-This repository contains all the files need for generating the training data, training the model and use the model to drive in the video game (Real Time Inference).
+This repository contains all the files need for generating the training data, training the model and using the model to drive in the video game (Real-Time Inference).
 The software has been written in Python 3.
 You can train a model in any OS.
-Data generation and inference only works in Windows 10/11 which are the only OS supported by most video games.
+Data generation and inference only work in Windows 10/11 which are the only OS supported by most video games.
 ## Requirements
 ```
 Python 3.7 or newer (3.9.7 tested)